winleafs/Winleafs/README.md

 [Donate with Paypal](https://www.paypal.me/winleafs)

 ## Bugs
-If you are experiencing proglems, try deleting the settings file from %appdata%/Winleafs.
+If you are experiencing problems, try deleting the settings file from %appdata%/Winleafs.
 Note: this removes all settings and schedules.

 1. The Nanoleaf device must be connected to the same router as your Windows device.
 This means that 2.4Ghz and 5Ghz networks are also seperated as the Nanoleaf connects to 2.4Ghz